Genivia/RE-flex/README.md

 for more details.

-For the second option, simply use the RE/flex matcher API classes to start pattern matching on strings, wide strings, files, and streams.
+For the second option, simply use the RE/flex matcher API classes to start pattern search, matching, splitting and scanning on strings, wide strings, files, and streams.

 You can select matchers that are based on different regex engines: